rust-lang/rust-forge/src/policies/llm-usage.md

       You **must not** post (or allow a tool to post) LLM reviews verbatim on your personal account unless clearly quoted with your own personal interpretation of the bot's analysis.
     - ℹ️ Review bot accounts must be blockable by individual users via the standard GitHub user-blocking mechanism.
 (Note that some GitHub "app" accounts post comments that look like users but cannot be blocked.)
     - ℹ️ Review bots that post without being approved by a maintainer will be banned.
-    - ℹ️ If a linter already exists for the language you're writing, we strongly suggest using that linter instead of or in addition to the LLM.
+    - ℹ️ If a more reliable tool, such as a linter or formatter, already exists for the language you're writing, we strongly suggest using that tool instead of or in addition to the LLM.
     - ℹ️ Configure LLM review tools to reduce false positives and excessive focus on trivialities, as these are common, exhausting failure modes.
     - ℹ️ LLM comments **must not** be blocking; reviewers must indicate which comments they want addressed.
 It's ok to require a *response* to each comment but the response can be "the bot's wrong here".
         - In other words, reviewers must explicitly endorse an LLM comment before blocking a PR.
 They are responsible for their own analysis of the LLM's comment and cannot treat it as a CI failure.